alokpandey/Inventory-system/docs/docs/start/install.md

 For example, pull down the latest InvenTree sourcecode using Git:

 ```
-git pull origin master
+git pull origin main
 ```

 !!! info "Release Versions"
-    If you are using a particular version of InvenTree, you may wish to target a specific code branch or tag, instead of just pulling down latest master
+    If you are using a particular version of InvenTree, you may wish to target a specific code branch or tag, instead of just pulling down latest main

 ### Perform Database Migrations